-Canon 1Ds Mark III versus Nikon D850
+Canon 1Ds Mark III vs Nikon D850

-The Canon EOS-1Ds Mark III and the Nikon D850 are two professional cameras that were officially introduced, respectively, in August 2007 and July 2017.
+The Canon EOS-1Ds Mark III and the Nikon D850 are two professional cameras that were revealed to the public, respectively, in August 2007 and July 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 21 megapixel, whereas the Nikon provides 45.4 MP.
+The Canon has a resolution of 21 megapixels, whereas the Nikon provides 45.4 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably smaller (25 percent) than the Canon 1Ds Mark III.
 Moreover, the D850 is markedly lighter (27 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.